zammad/zammad-admin-documentation/settings/security/base.rst

 .. container:: cfloat-left

    Activates the `lost password` function on the login page.
-   If set to ``no`` only administrators may change the users password - users may update their own password if they're still logged in and they have the required :doc:`permission </manage/roles/user-preferences-permissions>`.
+   If set to ``no`` only administrators may change the user's password - users may update their own password if they're still logged in and they have the required :doc:`permission </manage/roles/user-preferences-permissions>`.